suryakant54321/fluxpart/docs/source/install.rst

 dependencies, as well as some useful libraries for plotting and analysis (Matplotlib_, Jupyter_), by entering::

-    conda env create ussl/fluxpart
+    conda env create ussl/fluxpart-env

 To activate the **fluxpart** environment, enter:

     Linux, Mac OS X:::

-        source activate fluxpart
+        source activate fluxpart-env

     Windows::

         activate fluxpart

-The command line prompt should now be prepended with ``(fluxpart)``, indicating that the **fluxpart** environment is active in the shell session.
+The command line prompt should now be prepended with ``(fluxpart-env)``, indicating that the **fluxpart** environment is active in the shell session.

 If you are new(ish) to Python_, a good tool for learning and interactively building-up **fluxpart** analyses is the `Jupyter notebook`__.
 The notebook